xwmx/nb/README.md

 [example/demo/1] Title One
 ```

-Folders can also be specified using the folder id followed by a
+Folders can also be identified by the folder's id and listed with
-slash:
+a trailing slash:

 ```bash
 > nb list